-February 2025
+April 2025

-We will always liaise closely with you at the outset of any instruction to agree costs prior to undertaking any item of work.
+We will always liaise closely with you at the outset of any instruction to agree on costs before undertaking any item of work.

-It is important to us that you understand upfront the costs associated with our instruction.
-Debt recovery cases will ordinarily be dealt with in the County Court and dependent on value, will be dealt with as below.
+It is important that you understand the costs associated with our instruction upfront.
+Debt recovery cases will ordinarily be dealt with in the County Court, and dependent on value, they will be dealt with as follows.